 Silvestro Ganassi del Fontego and the art of renaissance diminution

-I would like to share with you a fascinating and highly illuminating presentation which explores the role of diminution (division) in renaissance polyphony of the 16th century.
+I would like to share with you a fascinating and highly illuminating presentation that explores the role of diminution (division) in renaissance polyphony of the 16th century.
 It focuses on the extensive tabulations of figures with which to fill in the silences in the intervals between successive notes in both solo and consort lines systematised in Silvestro Ganassi’s La Fontegara (1535), the first treatise on playing the recorder (or indeed any musical instrument).

 If you do no more, listen to this beautiful concert: it will enhance your enjoyment and appreciation of this familiar and yet so unfamiliar repertoire when brought back to life by “playing with history”.